WidgetKing/cppack/README.md

 ```

 # Useage
-All CpPack's features are implemented in four commands:
+All CpPack's features are implemented in three commands:

 ## init
 When starting a new Captivate javascript process, navigate your command line to your javascript project folder and enter the following command: